JulianoAleixo/To-Do-List/README.md

 # To-Do-List

-A To Do list made with HTML5, CSS3 and JS.
+A simple to do list using pure HTML, CSS and JS.
+This project was made when i was studing my JavaScript and TypeScript course.
+It is a great example of how using JSON, storage in a internal data base and the DOM manipulation.